Updated render of the central installation

 Created from charred tree bark and framing, it directly responds to my experiences growing up in rural Northeast Florida in the 90s, where I witnessed the devastating effects of wildfires and the growing presence of drug use in my community, of charred trees and weathered shotgun houses, hunting clubs and shopping malls.
 The small town I knew has expanded exponentially in recent years; what once felt like a remote and rural community is now increasingly connected to urban sprawl.
 This work reflects on the rapid transformation of my childhood landscape—a transformation that mirrors the broader changes happening in communities nationwide.
 Through this work, I explore the complexities and contradictions of rural life on the borders of the suburban—a reality far from the simple, idyllic existence often portrayed.
 This exhibit takes inspiration from the decline of the American ideal, themes explored in Philip Roth's American Pastoral, particularly the loss of innocence in the face of social and political change.

 Small paintings: The small landscape paintings reference the grand tradition of 19th-century American landscape painting—artists like Asher B. Durand, Sanford Robinson Gifford, George Inness, and Thomas Moran — who framed the West through the lens of Manifest Destiny.
 However, these works are not celebrations of that vision but subtly disrupt it.
 Rainbows and rainy atmospheres that dissolve into their frames introduce a sense of transience and impermanence.
 The rainbow—often a symbol of promise and renewal—is a marker, hinting at the land's beauty and the historical consequences of its conquest.
 These paintings will be dispersed throughout the installation, some dissolving into abstraction, others fully rendered, creating a fragmented sense of historical memory within the space.
 By using beauty as an entry point, these works encourage reflection on what has been lost in pursuing the American ideal.
+The redacted landscapes are used to show the human connection to specific places, and times.

 Institutional Alignment: The Hum aligns with institutions that support immersive, material-driven installations exploring land, memory, and the shifting American ideal.
 Its intersection of painting, sculpture, and sound expands contemporary conversations around landscape and historical mythmaking.
 Artists such as Robert Smithson, Ana Mendieta, and Maya Lin have explored similar ideas of land as a site of memory and transformation.
 The use of found materials and industrial remnants echoes the approaches of Cornelia Parker, Rachel Whiteread, and Theaster Gates, repurposing remnants of destruction into something new.
 Sound elements, like the persistent lawnmower hum, create an immersive psychological space similar to Susan Philipsz and Janet Cardiff's work, drawing from historical and contemporary influences.